ost-utechja/UTech_Jamaica_Student_FAQs/records.md

 <details>
 <summary><strong>How do I replace my student identification card if it is lost?</strong></summary>

-To replace a lost identification card:
+If your student identification card is lost, you must complete the following steps:<br><br>

-1. Pay the JA$1,000 replacement fee at Accounts Receivable
+1. Pay the JA$1,000 replacement fee at Accounts Receivable<br>
-2. Take the receipt to the Admissions Office
+2. Take the payment receipt to the Admissions Office<br>
-3. The Admissions Office will coordinate with the Safety and Security Department for a replacement
+3. The Admissions Office will coordinate with the Safety and Security Department for the replacement of the card<br>

 </details>